openrocket/openrocket/docs/source/user_guide/basic_rocket_design.rst

    The *Comment tab* of the Configuration Window.

-Now that we have been through all of the tabs of the *Body Tube* component, click the Close button.
+Now that we have been through all of the tabs of the *Body Tube* component, click the :guilabel:`Close` button.
 You should now notice that the rest of the components are now unlocked in the top right of the *Design window*.
 This is because all component types can be added to a body tube.
 However, a **Nose cone** should be selected **first** if you are making your own rocket.